Emma Rawlings, Assistant Principal and SENDCo, at firstname.lastname@example.org

 - First hand experiences through visits are explored when topics are planned.
 Grouping arrangements are organised carefully to maximise the learning opportunities for all.

-- Additional adults may be used to support groups or individuals, but being on the SEND register does not necessarily mean that your child will be allocated a one to one support as independence must also be fostered.
-Children may be identified as benefiting from intervention programmes or individual resources within the classroom.
+- Additional adults may be used to support groups or individuals, but being on the SEND register does not necessarily mean that your child will be allocated one to one support as independence must also be fostered.
+Children may be identified as benefitting from intervention programmes or individual resources within the classroom.
+Children may receive support within class time or at unstructured times, such as lunchtime, if deemed necessary.

 - A range of intervention programmes in the areas of literacy, numeracy, language, social, emotional and motor skills are available to support individuals and groups and there are staff trained to deliver them.

 - The use of intervention programmes is monitored by assessing their impact both at an individual and group level.

 - Advice from educational agencies such as Educational Psychology, speech, language and communication, behavioural support and health agencies such as speech and language therapy, occupational therapy and CAMHS may be sought if your child is on the SEND register.
 Parent opinions will be sought before external help becomes involved.

 Access to learning and the Curriculum